 The total cost for participants is $350.
 However, all University Honors students completing the trip as an Honors Experience will receive an Honors Grant of $125 to offset costs.
 This will make the actual cost for participating University Honors students only $225.
 The group will stay in barracks style cabins with bunk beds.
 Costs include transportation to and from Kentucky, meals and snacks at the work site, and lodging.
 Costs do not include meals while driving to and from Southeastern Kentucky.

-The application for WorkFest 2015 can be found here!
+The application for WorkFest 2015 is now closed.
 Students who apply will receive feedback on their application status by November 7, 2014.
 Because this trip has become competitive in recent years, we urge students to also consider applying for other alternative spring breaks through Serve Beyond Cincinnati, various campus ministries, or others as they become available.

 Questions or concerns?
 Contact Jason Autry.